openid/fapi/Financial_API_Grant_Management.md

 * Other use cases that are covered OAuth Incremental Authorization (https://tools.ietf.org/html/draft-ietf-oauth-incremental-authz-04).

 ## Support for concurrent grants
-Some ecosystems allow multiple active authorisations between the same client, the same authorization server and the same user at the same time (concurrent grants).
+Some ecosystems allow multiple active authorisations between the same client, the same authorization server and the same resource owner at the same time (concurrent grants).
 In order to support concurrent grants, at a minimum, a client needs an ability to reference and revoke a particular grant, as well as, ability to create a new grant where there is an existing grant between the same parties.

 Examples: